Open-EO/openeo-geopyspark-driver/docs/configuration.md

 for example based on environment variables or other contextual information.

-Note that this file based configuration system is introduced gradually and the original `ConfirParams` is largely kept untouched.
+Note that this file based configuration system is introduced gradually and the original `ConfigParams` is largely kept untouched.

 ### Usage